kubewarden/docs/docs/writing-policies/spec/host-capabilities/03-container-registry.md

 * Input payload: `"busybox:latest"`
 * Output payload: `{ "digest": "sha256:69e70a79f2d41ab5d637de98c1e0b055206ba40a8145e7bddb55ccc04e13cf8f"}`

-## OCI Image manifest
+## OCI manifest

-This function fetches OCI images manifest.
+This function fetches OCI objects manifest.
 When available, this information can be used to identify specific images manifests, for one or more platforms.
 Or a single image manifest for the image.